Thomas Medwin: Reunion with Shelley

 In September 1820 he arrived in Geneva to stay with Jane and Edward Ellerker Williams, the latter of whom was to drown with Shelley.
 There he finished his first published poem, Oswald and Edwin, An Oriental Sketch, dedicated to Williams.
 This ran to 40 pages with 12 pages of notes.
 It was revised in 1821 as the Lion Hunt for Sketches From Hindoostan.

+Following his return from India, Medwin revived his friendship with Shelley inspiring his cousin with his recollections of India as they engaged in a creative exchange of ideas and criticism.

 In the autumn of 1820, Medwin joined his cousin Shelley in Pisa, moving in with him and his wife Mary Shelley, with whom he was to develop an uneasy relationship.
-Mary couldn't stand Medwin's nagging presence, and found him extremely boring: "The burden of Tom grows very heavy!".
-Medwin was periodically ill during his months in Pisa but worked with Shelley on a number of poems and on the publication of his journal Sketches From Hindoostan.
-Shelley and Medwin started to study Arabic together.
-They also read Schiller, Cervantes, Milton and Petrarch, and throughout early 1821 pursued a vigorous intellectual life.
+Mary could not stand Medwin's nagging presence, and found him extremely boring,”The burden of Tom grows very heavy!”
+Medwin was periodically ill with a recurring hepatic ailment, during his months in Pisa but worked with Shelley on a number of poems and on the publication of his journal Sketches From Hindoostan.
+Shelley and Medwin started to study Arabic together; they also read Schiller, Cervantes, Milton and Petrarch, and throughout early 1821 pursued a vigorous intellectual life.
 Shelley was working on Prometheus and would read drafts each evening to Medwin, who was continuing with a second volume of Oswald and Edwin, An Oriental Sketch.
 In January they were joined by Jane and Edward Ellerker Williams.
 Medwin left Shelley in March 1821 to visit Florence, Rome and then Venice, where he continued to write and socialise.
-In November 1821 he returned to Pisa.